European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 [UK](Visualization/UK/UK_map_B.html)

-## Availaibility of aditional data
+## Availaibility of additional data

   > **Definition**
 > <div style="text-align: justify"> The availability of aditional data, is an indicator of the completeness of OSM tags.
 We analysed how many cycle tracks, shared tracks, cycle lanes and limited access roads were tagged according to the availability of information on surface, smoothnes and width.
 The metric is the average of roads tagged with surface, smoothness and width tag.
 Please visit our methodology section to obtain more insights on the data processing. </div>